chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 - the [CSV Import module](https://omeka.org/s/docs/user-manual/modules/csvimport/#column-options) for Omeka S;
 - an understanding of Omeka S [items](https://omeka.org/s/docs/user-manual/content/items/) and [resource templates](https://omeka.org/s/docs/user-manual/content/resource-template/).

-**{discussion of pre work goes here}** In this example, transcribers are supposed to use the semicolon to separate the names of streets on each census sheet.
-This should allow us to use the "multivalue separator" option in the CSV import.
-However, there is of course the chance that a transcriber will forget and use a comma.
-For that reason you might want to use a more distinct separator or do manual separation before importing (see below).

 **Note** This mapping process described here will only work when importing the exported data into the *same* Omeka S installation where the DataScribe transcription has taken place.

 The screenshots in this example are all of 1950 Census data using the Census Sheet Data form[(download json file)](/tutorials/censusSheetDataForm.json), importing into items using the Census Items resource template [(download json file)](/tutorials/censusDocumentTemplate.json).
 If you want to run a test using these resources, download the linked jsons and a selection of pages from the [1950 Census website](https://1950census.archives.gov).
 Create a dataset with the form and transcribe at least three sheets (items).